 Federal legislation supported by NAR, H.R.
-5419, the "Direct Seller and Real Estate Harmonization Act," has been introduced that would mirror section 3508 into other laws, such as the Fair Labor Standards Act (FLSA), to provide additional certainty for real estate professionals' classification as independent contractors.
+5419, the "Direct Seller and Real Estate Harmonization Act," was introduced in the 118th Congress that would mirror section 3508 into other laws, such as the Fair Labor Standards Act (FLSA), to provide additional certainty for real estate professionals' classification as independent contractors.
 New state legislation and new federal rules expanding the definition of employee continue to threaten a worker's ability to be classified as an independent contractor.
-Recently, the U.S. Department of Labor issued its final rule regarding how workers should be classified under the FLSA, and it may result in misclassification issues.
+On January 10, 2024, the U.S. Department of Labor issued its final rule regarding how workers should be classified under the FLSA, and it may result in misclassification issues.
 Aligning the FLSA with the IRC would ensure professionals in the real estate industry can continue to operate their businesses and support economic growth with legal certainty.